 Our goal for this research was to create a collection of curated case studies from around the world to:

 The assembled case studies are not a comprehensive representation of innovative uses of HIT or countries.
 They are more of an illustration of how some of the future of health concepts are already here.
 Figure 1 offers a geographic snapshot of the featured case studies.

 Deloitte envisions that health care of the future will be different from today’s in three distinct ways:

 Our research lends support to Deloitte’s view of the future of health.
-We interviewed six world-renowned HIT experts about the characteristics of the future health care system, the technological capabilities needed to achieve that future, and nontechnological enablers that should be present.
+We interviewed six world-renowned HIT experts about the characteristics of the future health care system, the technological capabilities needed to achieve that future and nontechnological enablers that should be present.
 Most of the findings from these interviews align with Deloitte’s perspective (see figure 2).

 Experts stressed that the transformation to the health care of the future requires more than just technology, it should include:

 Each case study in our research offers elements of the future vision and illustrates how technological and nontechnological enablers contributed to success.
-We have organized the case studies in three sections, according to the future of health themes that they represent best:
+We have organised the case studies in three sections, according to the future of health themes that they represent best: